Understanding your test score

-Thanks for taking your latest test, your score is in the normal total motile sperm count range.
+Thanks for taking your latest test, your score is in the below normal total motile sperm count range.
 On this page we’ll take you through what your score means, give you some tips on how to improve your sperm health, as well as explaining further support available to you from our team.

 Understanding the Total Motile Sperm Count.